Isaaquito53/Tests_OpenGL/README.md

 - How to add controls to ImGui.

+- How to change keyMap of ImGui.

 - How to implement simple gravity sistem.

-- How to implement Phong light shader
+- How to implement Phong light shader.

+- How to implement Materials and lighting maps with shaders.

 ## Credits/References: